nikolawhallon/WcDonaldsQuest/README.md

 # WcDonaldsQuest

+WcDonald's Quest represents next generation drive-through AI experiences through a cutting-edge, multi-dimensional, paradigm shift that will revolutionize the industry through disruptive technology.

-WcDonald's Quest is a game where you order Bepis and Conke.
+Actually it's just a techo-demo game where you drive a Yugo up to a WcDonald's restaurant and order Bepis and Conke by talking to an AI agent with your microphone.
 It is an example of a more complete client experience to the bepis-lite server here:

 https://github.com/nikolawhallon/bepis-lite